koropsinc/cesium-automation/docs/index.md

 ### PythonTask

 This task type is used to run python scripts.
 Tex currently only supports running python3 scripts.
 If your task requires specific python libraries, you can define a `requirements.txt` in the code artifact zip file which lists all dependencies in the standard format.
 Tex will create a virtual env for this workflow which live inside the workflow folder.
 The virtual env will be activated each time this task needs to be executed.
+If you use absolute paths where the python scripts are under a folder not in the same folder as the `requirements.txt`, you can specify the path to the virtual env folder to be used for the script.

 The attributes of a python task are:
 * `script` (Required): The script to the python script that needs to be executed.
 This can be an absolute path to a file already on the machine where tex runs or a relative path to the python script inside the code artifact zip file.
+* `venvPath` (Required): The full path to the venv location to be used for this task.
+The
 * `args` (optional): an array of strings that are passed to the bash script as parameters.

 Requirements: